How to Clean a Jockey Box

 We recommend an environmentally-friendly alkaline cleaner.
 It’s particularly effective in removing the organic buildup that will occur naturally over time through normal use.
 And, it’s safe on the components in your jockey box.

-You don’t wanna cut corners on cleaner.
+You do not want to cut corners on cleaner.
 Never use dish soap or ordinary household solutions internally, or abrasives like steel wool or sandpaper for any exterior scrubbing.

 For a sanitizer, we recommend an odorless, flavorless, and biodegradable acid-based sanitizer that’s high-foaming, which makes it great in penetrating all those hard-to-reach nooks and crannies.